-The most significant policy issue in the Probate Code study is whether the the California statutory fee schedule should be abandoned in favor of a reasonable fee scheme.
+The most significant policy issue in the Probate Code study is whether the California statutory fee schedule should be abandoned in favor of a reasonable fee scheme.
 This is the primary reason why the Commission was directed to study probate law and procedure.
 The persons who requested this study wanted to substitute the Uniform Probate Code attorney fee provisions for the California statutory fee schedule.

-The Uniform Probate Code provides that the compensation of the attorney is determined by agreement with the personal representative.
+The Uniform Probate Gode provides that the compensation of the attorney is determined by agreement with the personal representative.
 The court reviews the agreed compensation only if an interested person objects.

-The staff is preparing a two part study on California Probate Attorney Fees.
-Attached is Part I of the study.
-This part presents a great deal of background material on probate attorney fees generally and also material especially relevant to the issue of whether a statutory fee schedule should be retained in California.
+The staff has prepared the attached background study on California Probate Attorney Fees.
+This study is a revised and supplemented version of the portion of the study previously distributed.
+The first portion of the study presents a great deal of background material on probate attorney fees generally and also material especially relevant to the issue of whether a statutory fee schedule should be retained in California.
+The second portion presents various policy issues for Gommission consideration.